adayke/adayke/README.md

 # 👋 Hi everyone
-- 👀 I’m interested in Software Development
+- I’m interested in Software Development.
+- I know JavaScript, TypeScript, Vue.
-- 🌱 I’m currently learning Data structures and Algorithms
+- I’m currently learning Data structures and Algorithms.
 <!-- - 💞️ I’m looking to collaborate on ... -->
+- You can see my experience job on [LinkedIn](https://www.linkedin.com/in/aday-kagazbek-538a8b1b6/)
-- 📫 You can reach me with adaybek77@gmail.com
+- 📫 adaybek77@gmail.com

 <!---
 adayke/adayke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.